 Sampling error occurs because a sample, rather than the entire population, is surveyed.
 One measure of the likely difference resulting from not including all dwellings in the survey is given by the standard error.
 There are about two chances in three (66%) that a sample estimate will differ by less than one standard error from the figure that would have been obtained if all dwellings had been included in the survey, and about 19 chances in 20 (95%) that the difference will be less than two standard errors.

-Standard errors are discussed further in Technical Note - Standard Errors.
+Standard errors are discussed further in Technical Note - Data Quality.
 The standard error of annual family estimates may be calculated by using the spreadsheet contained in Labour Force Survey Standard Errors, Data Cube (cat. no. 6298.0.55.001).